 Eighty pounds of weight loss will take a little time, but can be done with the help of a solid plan based on healthy eating and plenty of exercise.
 Your exercise plan should take into account your level of fitness and your eating plan should consider your body mass index (BMI).
-A BMI is a body composition measurement and will determine if you are underweight, normal, overweight, or obese for your height.
+A BMI is a body composition measurement.
+It categorizes weight as underweight, normal, overweight or obesity.

 You should speak with your physician before beginning a weight loss program.
 The American Obesity Association strongly suggests operating under the supervision of a health care professional when cutting your calories below 1,000 per day because of the risk of not getting enough nutrients.
 Andrea Wenger Hess, a nutritionist with the University of Maryland School of Medicine, says that women eating below 1,200 calories per day and men eating below 1,400 calories are at risk for nutritional definiciences.
 The CDC says that one to two pounds of weight loss a week is healthy, so shoot for two pounds to lose the 80 pounds quickly.